 • Guaranteed annuity rates (GARs) — some older pensions offer guaranteed annuity rates that are far more generous than anything available today.
 Transferring out means losing these permanently.

 • Defined benefit (DB) pensions — these provide a guaranteed income for life based on your salary and years of service.
 Transferring a DB pension to a DC pot means giving up that guarantee.
-If the transfer value is £30,000 or more, you are legally required to take financial advice.
+If the transfer value is £30,000 or more, you are legally required to take financial advice from a regulated adviser.

 • Protected tax-free cash — some older pensions allow more than 25% tax-free cash.
 Transferring could lose this protection.